swaechter/smbjwrapper/README.md

 This project provides an object & hierarchy based wrapper API for the smbj project (https://github.com/hierynomus/smbj).
 It serves as a replacement for the aging and insecure JCIFS project.

+## Foreword
+In the open source world it is hard to get to know your users and their use cases & needs.
+In case you are using this library and enjoy it (or had problems), feel free to send me a mail (waechter.simon@gmail.com) with your experience/thoughts.
+Thanks!

 ## Installation

 Import the dependency: